RLOpenCatalyst/Service_Workbench_Templates/RStudio/Prerequisite/prerequisite.md

 # To Launch RStudio in SWB
 * Before deploying RStudio create Service Workbench with a custom domain with domain SSL certificate.

-* Update the Route53 DNS records, nameservers of newly created Hosted Zone should be updated in the root domain record pointing to custom domain.
+* To update the root domain record pointing to custom domain, update the Route53 DNS records, Name Servers of newly created Hosted Zone.